Health Professionals › Ronald Lowe Library › FAQs

 -

-When you need to access the Library’s online journals, e-books and databases, OFFSITE.
+When you need to access the Library’s online journals, e-books and databases, remotely.

 * Access within Royal Victorian Eye & Ear Hospital network is seamless.